Rules of the Bury St Edmunds & District Table Tennis League.

 Terms of reference

 1. The League shall be called The Bury St Edmunds And District Table Tennis League, hereinafter referred to as "The League".
-It shall be affiliated to both the Suffolk and English Table Tennis Associations.
+It shall be affiliated to both the Suffolk and English table tennis associations (Table Tennis England).

 The objects of the League shall be :-